The Aunty Jack Show: Regulars

 Aunty Jack alternated one-off sketches with segments featuring many regular and semi-regular characters.
-All episodes featured segments with Aunty Jack and her sidekicks — Flange Desire (Sandra McGregor), Thin Arthur (Rory O'Donoghue) and, in the first season the Narrator Neville (John Derum) who was replaced in the second season by Kid Eager (Garry McDonald), a parodic amalgam of characters like Dennis the Menace and Ginger Meggs.
+All episodes featured segments with Aunty Jack and her sidekicks – Flange Desire (Sandra McGregor), Thin Arthur (Rory O'Donoghue) and, in the first season the Narrator Neville (John Derum) who was replaced in the second season by Kid Eager (Garry McDonald), a parodic amalgam of characters like Dennis the Menace and Ginger Meggs.
 There were also semi-regular appearances by the folk-singing duo Errol and Neil (Grahame & Rory), and rock'n'roll butcher Kev Kavanagh (Bond), a character that he had introduced (as "Mr Kevin") in Peter Weir's Homesdale.

 Derum left the show after Series 1, wishing to pursue other interests.
 Derum appeared in archival footage in the special, Aunty Jack Rox On, and was replaced in Series 2 by a new cast member, Garry McDonald, a talented young actor, comedian and musician, who had recently graduated from the National Institute of Dramatic Art.
 His main role was as Aunty Jack's new sidekick, the cheeky, gum-chewing, freckle-faced Kid Eager.
-In one episode McDonald premiered a new character, devised by a viewer Wendy Skelcher who had taken up a writing course and was inspired by the first episodes to write and submit scripts, which were welcomed by the team.
+In one episode McDonald premiered a new character, devised by a viewer: Wendy Skelcher had taken up a writing course and was inspired by the first episodes to write and submit scripts, which were welcomed by the team.
 This character featured only briefly in Aunty Jack, but became much more prominent in the spin-off Wollongong the Brave as the Wollongong media 'un-personality' Norman Gunston.
 The Gunston character also appeared on the Aunty Jack Sings Wollongong LP and starred in the Logie-winning Tonight Show parody, The Norman Gunston Show, which premiered in 1975.

 Some of the sketches over the two series included the following: